Latest Updates*

 Entries: Multiple

-Maximum continuous stay per visit: 180 days
+Maximum continuous stay per visit: 90 days (180 days for Canada, Japan, UK, and USA)

 Maximum total stay per calendar year: 180 days